Natchez police questioning man in armed robbery at Little Caesars - Mississippi's Best Community Newspaper

 Natchez police questioning man in armed robbery at Little Caesars

-NATCHEZ — Natchez police have a man in custody after an armed robbery Monday night at the Little Caesar’s Pizza at 425 U.S. 61 N. in Natchez, officials said.
+NATCHEZ — Natchez police have a man in custody after an armed robbery Monday night at the Little Caesars Pizza at 425 U.S. 61 N. in Natchez, officials said.

 Natchez Police Chief Joseph Daughtry said police received a call of an attempted armed robbery at the location at approximately 7 p.m.
 Monday.